Whon1980-DL/shut-the-box-game/README.md

     ![Start Game Header](/assets/image/readme-image/game-page-header.png)

-* The Start Game and How To Play options section
+* The Start Game and How To Play Options Section
     * Player who has played to game elsewhere before can either choose to dive start into the game by selecting the Start Game option of revisit the rules of the game be selecting How To Play button.
     * How to play button is designed using modal box concept where teh box that contain game rule only gets reveal once button is clicked to be displayed over the start game page.